libdither/libdither/research/applications/disp/disp.md

 # Disp (Dither-Lisp) (WIP)

+Everything is data.
-What are computers if not pieces of data interpreted by silicon that manipulate other pieces of data?
-Disp is a programming language that takes this concept to its logical conclusion where programs are simply from tree data structures manipulated into list data structures.
+Programs are interpreted data that manipulates other pieces of data.

+Disp is a programming language that takes this concept to its logical conclusion with some functional programming and type theory sprinkled in where programs are composed functions and functions are data.

 ## Goals
  - Extremely fast compile times
  - Extremely fast execution time
- - Support for any possible computer
+ - Support for any possible cpu or interpreter
  - Maximum re-use of code (data)
  - Interface for defining hashtypes and hashtraits.